 Other studies showed that the total sediment Phosphorus levels decreased over time with our remediation protocol.
-By making conservative estimates of the total amount of sediment eliminated and multiplying this by the concentration of Phosphorus in the sediment it was apparent that many tons of Phosphorus were being removed from the in lake, thus reducing the total in lake Phosphorus load.
+By making conservative estimates of the total amount of sediment eliminated and multiplying this by the concentration of Phosphorus in the sediment it was apparent that many tons of Phosphorus was being removed from the lake, thus reducing the total lake Phosphorus load.

 What was lacking was the ability to accurately measure the total volume of sediment digested and eliminated from a water body.

 Such technology now exists.
 Using the software, when conducting a bathymetric survey of a lake, it is now possible to accurately calculate the total volume of water in the water body.
 By conducting such an analysis and calculation before and after implementing our solution it is possible to calculate the increase in water volume that is achieved by the elimination of sediment.